Adikesava Perumal Temple, Kanyakumari: Architecture and history

-The composite columns of Virabhadra holding sword and horn are found be additions of the Vijayanagara kings during the early 1500s.
+The composite columns of Virabhadra, holding a sword and a horn, are found be additions by the Vijayanagara kings in the early 1500s.
 Similar columns of Virabhadra are found in Meenakshi Temple at Madurai, Nellaiappar Temple at Tirunelveli, Kasi Viswanathar temple at Tenkasi, Krishnapuram Venkatachalapathy temple, Ramanathaswamy Temple at Rameswaram, Soundararajaperumal temple at Thadikombu, Srivilliputhur Andal temple, Srivaikuntanathan Perumal temple at Srivaikuntam, Avudayarkovil, Vaishnava Nambi and Thirukurungudivalli Nachiar temple at Thirukkurungudi.